 We passed by picturesque villages, medieval castles, and monasteries on mountaintops.
 The road drove by the turquoise waters of the Drina River through tunnels cut directly in the limestone rocks.

 We gazed through the window to get a better look at the magnificent Mehmed Paša Sokolović Bridge, the bridge on the Drina River.
 We even made an extra stop at the wooden town Drvengrad to stretch our legs in the sun.

 When we arrived at the Drina – Tara centre, we found that the camp differed considerably from the description on the website.
-The bungalows, although very clean, were basic and primitive, tiny and unheated.
-Toilets, showers, and the restaurant were outdoors.
+The bungalows – although very clean – were basic and primitive, as well as tiny and unheated.
+The toilets, the showers, and the restaurant were in the open.